hckmd/hckmd.github.io/japan-2023/tokyo-3.md

 </div>

 We were concerned that we would miss the train back to Tokyo, as Nikko was packed and we had booked one of the last trains available out of Nikko.
-We decided to grab dinner somewhere near the station and headed back there but stopped into the [Murmur Biiru Stand](https://www.google.com/maps/place/Murmur+Biiru+Stand/@36.7525861,139.6060476,15z/data=!4m2!3m1!1s0x0:0x828327f22644940f?sa=X&ved=2ahUKEwjG-qOau_eCAxWJqFYBHWX3AT8Q_BJ6BAgNEAA){:target="_blank"} and bought some takeaway beers.
+We decided to grab dinner somewhere near the station and headed back there.
+On the way, we stopped into the [Murmur Biiru Stand](https://www.google.com/maps/place/Murmur+Biiru+Stand/@36.7525861,139.6060476,15z/data=!4m2!3m1!1s0x0:0x828327f22644940f?sa=X&ved=2ahUKEwjG-qOau_eCAxWJqFYBHWX3AT8Q_BJ6BAgNEAA){:target="_blank"} and bought some takeaway beers.
 There were less people on the streets at this time in the evening and I found it very peaceful, compared to earlier in the day, and enjoyed the novelty of (legally) drinking beer on the street.
 We had some dinner at a Ramen place close to the station, and Ben and Tim had a browse through a vintage clothing store.
 When I was waiting outside for them, a procession of people with drums and banners walked up the road towards the shrines and temples (see video above).